Ahm4d-1/musical-adventure/phase_1/README.md

 --

 - **If you stuck, or it took so long*- it ok, we understand just send an email with the a link of your work in your github, tell us more about your comfort level out of 5 and how much did you actually completed from the task out of 7, where are you stuck or what took the most of your time

-### Candidate (Ahmad Alturki) Feedback After Phase 1

-- main thing: new to investment world, didn't know alerts and alert-rules relationship which took some time.
-- had little time to do this so I didn't do tests or authentication.
-- had fun with how beautifully the code is organized and how to keep its beauty while extending the system.